At York St John we are proud of our reputation as a university

 The University currently monitors the profile of our students

-and staff in relation to age, disability, ethnicity, religion and
+and staff in relation to age, disability, gender identity (students

-belief, sex and sexual orientation.
-We do not currently
+orientation.
+We do not currently publish certain data as we

-gender identity as we

-recognise the need to build the confidence of
+recognise the need to build the confidence of specific groups in

-comprehensive toolkit supported by training for staff.
-The
+comprehensive toolkit supported by training.
+The process has been